facebook/relay/docs/Modern-Mutations.md

 ```

 ### RANGE_ADD
-Given a parent, information about the connection, and the name of the newly created edge in the response payload Relay will add the node to the store and attach it to the connection according to the range behavior(s) specified in the connectionInfo.
+Given a parent, information about the connection, and the name of the newly created edge in the response payload Relay will add the node to the store and attach it to the connection according to the range behavior(s) specified in the `connectionInfo`.

 #### Arguments
 * `parentID: string`: The DataID of the parent node that contains the